Grave of Henrietta Lacks – Clover, Virginia - Atlas Obscura

 Clover, Virginia

-Henrietta Lacks was born in Roanoke, Virginia in 1920, but she would spend much of her life 90 miles away in the tobacco-growing town of Clover.
+Lacks was born in Roanoke, Virginia, in 1920, but she would spend much of her life 90 miles away in the tobacco-growing town of Clover.
 Later in life, she and her husband relocated to Maryland.

-In 1951, Lacks suffered vaginal bleeding and visited Johns Hopkins, one of the only hospitals in the area that would admit African-American patients.
+In 1951, Lacks suffered vaginal bleeding and visited Johns Hopkins, which was one of the only hospitals in the area that would admit Black patients at that time.
 Lacks was diagnosed with cervical cancer and underwent radium treatment.

 Lacks was buried in an unmarked grave possibly next to her mother’s place of rest and near her childhood home in Clover.
-In 2010, Henrietta was finally honored with a headstone.
+In 2010, Henrietta’s final resting place was finally marked with a headstone.

 Know Before You Go